This is a cross post to a cooperative-multitasking implementation that I did in the past and hosted on github >> matcha-threads <<.

 The figure below depicts os-level threading (left) vs user-level threading (right).

-The main difference is that in the case of user-level threading, the operating system (os) does not now anything about the user threads.
+The main difference is that in the case of user-level threading, the operating system (os) does not know anything about the user threads.
 In the concrete example, only a single user thread can run at any given time, whereas in the case of os-level threading, all threads can run truly parallel.

 When a user-level thread is scheduled, the stack-pointer (sp) of the os thread is adjusted to the user threads' stack.
 For the example below, if the user thread A is scheduled (yielded to), the stack-pointer for the os thread S is switched to the stack A. Once the user thread yields back to the scheduler, the stack-pointer is switched back to stack S.